Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Solution:

-The constraints x ≥ 0 and y ≥ 0 are specifically called non-negativity constraints because they ensure that the decision variables cannot take negative values, which makes practical sense in most real-world problems.
+x ≥ 0 and y ≥ 0 are non-negativity constraints ensuring decision variables cannot take negative values.

 Question 15